WRITING OBSTACLE

 Viktor’s physical senses return to him one by one, and he hears the distant gentle hum of commune activities.
 He can only be sorry for his people out there, who look up to him so kindly for guidance.

-If he is really going to die again by…Jayce’s…hands, how cruel would it be to also leave his own body dead on the floor of this cocoon, without so much as a final procession or period of mourning for his people to grieve?
+If he is really going to die again by…Jayce’s…hammer, how cruel would it be to also leave his own body dead on the floor of this cocoon, without so much as a final procession or period of mourning for his people to grieve?

 He had _saved_ them, after all.

-If the arcane taught him anything, it was that _you are perfect now, making you more than deserving. _
+But if the arcane taught him anything, it was that _you are perfect now, making you more than deserving. _

 The motivation causes Viktor to slowly untether himself with a graceful landing of his perfect bare feet onto the ground.
 He weilds his staff, and steps out into the sunlight to go make a special visit to the commmunity’s best carpenter.

 He nods to each one of them silently, making his way further down the path that leads to the lower orchards.
 It is never fully quiet, down here in the evolved undercity fissure, but he notices the calm atmosphere today.
-It almost makes him _feel_ something, and _that_ is near enough to tempt him to stay out of the astral realm for longer periods.
+It almost makes him _feel_ something, and _that_ is near enough to tempt him to stay out of the astral realm for longer stretches.
 Be more present within the community.

 Yet Viktor turns around with a slow drag of his staff, to look back up the sloping hill at his coccoon.
 How easy it would be to return to the tethers of astral meditation, to remain forever enveloped by the embrace of the arcane.